SpartanPlume/Tosurnament/README.md

 You can also check [the commands](https://github.com/SpartanPlume/Tosurnament/wiki/Tosurnament-commands) directly if you are an experienced user.

-## How to add a new language / more traductions to Tosurnament ?
+## How to add a new language / more translations to Tosurnament ?

 First, you need to clone the repository.
 Then, in the folder `backend/bot/replies`, you will see multiple subfolders with `en.json` file in them.
 You need to copy this file in the same folder, rename it to the language code in the language you want to translate (`fr.json` for French for example).
 Now you only need to translate every entries, **but beware** of:
 - entries containing `$`, you must not modify the path name to another language (example: `$./no_staff_notification Some other text`, `$./no_staff_notification` must not be changed, but what is after should be changed)